mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Question:** Yeah.

 **Katagiri Roshi:** Well, important.
 But people really try to hold on [to] *kaku* and *satori*, which seem to be a best experience.
 That’s why Dōgen Zenji [says] that’s why people are proud of themselves very much.
 They are proud of their understanding, their own experience, but this is nothing but escalading for the sky. *[He laughs.]* Going up to the sky, that’s it.
-So that’s why under the beautiful flag of religions, we are always fighting.
+That’s why under the beautiful flag of religions, we are always fighting.
 If you experience God, then you are proud of your experience and understanding of God, and then we become really high.
 That is really a problem for us.
 Finally, fighting.

 So [the] most important point is, you must be liberated from that pride of your understanding of God, and Buddha, or enlightenment, or whatever.
 And then, you really become humble.
 You know?
 And also majestic.
 Very majestic and humble.
 And then you can help people.
 Otherwise, you create problems.
 That’s what Dōgen Zenji says here.